grctest/BitNet-VSCode-Extension/README.md

 # BitNet-VSCode-Extension

-This is a VSCode extension which introduces Microsoft's BitNet LLM as a model context provider exposed REST API.
+This is a VSCode extension which introduces [Microsoft's BitNet LLM](https://github.com/microsoft/BitNet) as a model context provider exposed REST API.

-Initialize and communicate with multiple BitNet servers from within VSCode's GitHub Copilot panel!
+This enables you to initialize and communicate with multiple BitNet servers from within VSCode's GitHub Copilot panel!

 Check it out on the Microsoft VSCode extension marketplace: https://marketplace.visualstudio.com/items?itemName=nftea-gallery.bitnet-vscode-extension

+## Requirements

+You must have docker installed on your computer, otherwise the extension won't work!

+You must have at least 8GB of disk space, whilst the dockerfile is 2GB compressed it's closer to 8GB when uncompressed!

+Each BitNet server instance will consume several hundred megabytes of RAM, so make sure you have enough RAM for the quantity of BitNet servers you initialize.

 ## Features